boblemaire/IoTaWatt/Docs/CTbasics.rst

 ^^^^^^^^^^^^^^^^^

-Like the *pure* 240V circuits above, these circuits use two adjascent circuit-breakers, but also have a common conductor.
+Like the *pure* 240V circuits above, these circuits use two adjascent circuit-breakers, but also have a neutral conductor.
-They usually have RED and BLACK conductors on the circuit-breaker and a white common conductor that connects to the common bussbar.
+They usually have RED and BLACK conductors on the circuit-breaker and a white neutral conductor that connects to the neutral bussbar.
 Typical appliances are ranges, ovens, and clothes-dryers.
 Circuits feeding sub-panels are usually of this type as well.